Shoulder replacement surgery in Delhi aims to replace worn surfaces of the joint with artificial prostheses.

 Depending on the degree of wear on your shoulder, your surgeon may decide to replace only the humeral head: this intervention is then called hemiarthroplasty.

 The components are available in several shapes and sizes.
 They are maintained using special bone cement (cemented prosthesis) or are embedded in the bone without cement (cementless prosthesis).

 Reasons for Shoulder Replacement Surgery in Delhi (Indications)

-The common reason is pain in the shoulder, which may be due to Rheumatoid arthritis, Osteoarthritis and other problems in the joint.
+The common reason is a pain in the shoulder, which may be due to Rheumatoid arthritis, Osteoarthritis and other problems in the joint.
 The replacement may be partial (Hemiarthroplasty) or Total (including the Glenoid) shoulder replacement.